Mesher Orders Explained

 What if my ex won’t agree to a Mesher Order?

 As we all know, sometimes divorces aren’t amicable, and it may come about that separating partners can’t agree on a Mesher Order.
-If this is the case, then you will have to apply to the court for a Financial Order, including a Mesher Order as part of this request.
+If this is the case, then you will have to apply to the court for a Financial Order, including a Mesher Order as part of this request (a licensed divorce lawyer can help with this).
 The judge will then look at this, along with all the financial information included, and make a legally binding decision about what should happen.

 It’s important to note, however, that a judge’s ruling on asset division, maintenance payments at an FDR, and Mesher Orders is final.
 This means that both parties must comply whether they agree with the settlement or not.